 Assets can only be assigned to catalogs from the original (“Current”) .Blend file – the one where they were marked as assets.
 So assign them to catalogs as soon as you mark them!

-The “Unassigned” area will display any assets which have not been assigned to a catalog.
+The “Unassigned” area will display any assets not assigned to a catalog.
 Press the small plus (+) icon at the top of the list to create a new catalog within the selected library.
-Give the catalog a name.
-Now we can go to the “unassigned” assets and drag and drop assets from the browser into the catalog we created.

-As we do this with more and more of our assets, the catalog will grow.
 ALWAYS save your file after marking and assigning assets to catalogs!

 Importing Assets from the Asset Browser